 - redness or a bloodshot eye

-Many foreign objects enter the conjunctiva of the eye as a result of mishaps that occur during everyday activities.
-The most common types of foreign objects in the eye are:
+Many foreign objects can strike the cornea or conjunctiva of the eye as a result of mishaps that occur during everyday activities.
+Some of the most common types of these foreign objects are:

 - dried mucus

 Dirt and sand fragments typically enter the eye because of wind or falling debris.

 Sharp materials like metal or glass can get into the eye as a result of explosions or accidents with tools such as hammers, drills, or lawnmowers.